How To Tell If Your Fibreglass Pool Shell Is High Quality

 Keep in mind that a 8m x 4m pool with a structural a 125mm structural beam is really a 7.75m x 3.75m wide pool when it comes to internal swimming area.
 Around 2m2 less swimming area or 4,000 litres of water compared to a flat walled 8m x 4m.

-If the warranty offered with the pool is less than a Lifetime Structural Warranty, be sure to ask questions about shell thickness (minimum Australian Standards is 6mm), if the poly-ester and vinyl-ester resins are Australian made and applied undiluted and whether the shell was manufactured in Australia or imported.
+If the warranty offered with the pool is less than a 35 Year Lifetime Structural Warranty, be sure to ask questions about shell thickness (minimum Australian Standards is 6mm), if the poly-ester and vinyl-ester resins are Australian-made and applied undiluted and whether the shell was manufactured in Australia or imported.
 You might be thinking "I'll have sold the house in 10 years so a 25-year warranty works for me".
 As mentioned, prevention is better than cure.
 Do you really want to be removing fencing, landscaping, paving, patios etc to have your pool shell replaced or repaired in 6 years?

 Tell Tale Indicator 2 - Pool Depth

 The average depth for fibreglass pools varies as much as prices these days.
 You've found several companies who sell pools direct and they all have 8m long models around 4m wide which is the size you are looking for.
 You look at the depth and notice some are 1.70m deep and others are 1.90m deep.
 "What's 20cm (.2m) of depth difference between friends" crosses your mind, particularly when the pool shell price is $1,000 cheaper.
 On a $14,000 shell, that is an 7% saving on the purchase price.